Cats & Kittens For Sale

 - 12. Domestic Long Hair

-Common Questions to Ask your Cat Breeder
+Common Questions to Ask Your Cat Breeder

 By meeting the kitten's parents, you can get an idea of the genetic traits and potential health issues that may be passed down to the offspring.
 Observing the parents can provide insight into the kitten's potential size, coat type, and temperament, which are all influenced by genetics.
 This knowledge can help you prepare for the care and potential veterinary costs associated with specific breed-related health concerns.
 A responsible breeder should be able to show you at least the mother of your prospective kitten.